-You only qualify for the government IVA scheme if your debts are over £1,700 and you have more than one debt.
+You only qualify for the government IVA scheme under certain conditions.
 Fill out a 30 second form to see if you qualify with my 4 question debt write off calculator.

 Can I Write Off My Provident Loan in Other Ways?